ultrapump/blog/_posts/2025-08-08-how-to-avoid-lb-on-vke.md

 It worked-briefly.
 Felix, Calico’s agent, reconciled the rules and removed our manual change.
 The problem wasn’t a missing rule; it was a control‑plane configuration gap.

 ## Chapter 4: The "Aha!"
 Moment - Configuration Drift

+**Disclaimer:** The configuration inconsistency described below represents a VKE platform bug.
+Kubernetes clusters provisioned through the same managed service should have identical CNI configurations by default.

 Why did this work in the EU and APAC but not in the US?
 The only possible answer was that the clusters were not identical.
 We pulled the YAML definition of the `calico-node` DaemonSet from both the working EU cluster and the broken US cluster and compared them.